 Make sure you understand the difference between “machigau” and “chigau.”
 Although they sound similar and can be used in some of the same situations, in other situations, it can lead to miscommunication if you’re merely trying to comment on how something has changed.
 Still, you accidentally say there’s been a mistake.

 These subtle differences can be discouraging, but don’t worry.
-Making those mistakes is a part of the learning process!
+As you’re learning Japanese, making those mistakes is a part of the process!

 Now you know how to use various Japanese words to express “different.”
 This way, you can give answers to questions about whether something is different or not.